SoongNoonien/plattenalbum/README.md

 README for mpdevil
 ==================
-mpdevil is focused on playing your local music directly instead of managing playlists or playing network streams.
+Mpdevil is focused on playing your local music directly instead of managing playlists or playing network streams.
 So it neither supports saving playlists nor restoring them.
-Therefore mpdevil is mainly a music browser which aims to be easy to use. mpdevil dosen't store any client side database of your music library.
-Instead all tags and covers get presented to you in real time.
-So you'll never see any outdated information in your browser. mpdevil strongly relies on tags.
+Therefore mpdevil is mainly a simple music browser which aims to be easy to use.
+Instead of maintaining a client side database of your music library mpdevil loads all tags and covers on demand.
+So you'll never see any outdated information in your browser.
+Mpdevil strongly relies on tags.

 ![ScreenShot](screenshots/mainwindow_0.9.5.png)

 Features
 --------

+- display large covers
-- play songs without doubleclicking
+- play songs without doubleclick
+- lyrics from 'www.letras.mus.br'
+- MPRIS interface (based on mpDris2)
+- notifications on title change
+- basic queue manipulation (move and delete single tracks)
-- search songs in your music library
+- search songs
+- filter by genre
+- media keys support
+- many shortcuts
 - manage multiple mpd servers
-- filter by genre
-- control with media keys
-- displays covers
-- sends notifications on title change
-- fetches lyrics from 'www.letras.mus.br'
-- MPRIS interface (based on mpDris2)

 See: https://github.com/SoongNoonien/mpdevil/wiki/Usage